 5 large carrots, sliced

-baby bok choy, blanched
+for serving: baby bok choy, blanched

 noodles of choice, cooked (I prefer medium-width Chinese noodles)